 3. May Reduce Sun Damage

-Liquitrin is another compound in licorice that helps with skin lightening.
-It disintegrates excess melanin in your skin and protects your skin from hyperpigmentation (10).
+Liquitrin is another licorice component that aids in skin lightening as it breaks down extra melanin in your skin and protects it from hyperpigmentation (9).

 4. May Alleviate Acne